 After half term Kingfisher class children will begin a 'residency' of nine Fridays at Frogmary Green Farm.
 We will be covering much of the Science, Geography and DT curriculum during these weeks and we are really looking forward to being based in 'The Shed'.
 As our time there will be during the colder and wetter part of the year, please ensure that your child has full waterproof clothing and welly boots each Friday.
 Many thanks.

 'The more I read, the better I get at reading.
 The better I get, the more I enjoy reading’.

 We encourage all children to lead a class worship at least once each year.
-This can be on a topic of their choice and can be a joint presentation with a friend.
+This can be on a topic of their choice and is usually a joint presentation with a friend.
 Please encourage this if your child has not already volunteered to lead a class worship.
-Children need only talk to the class for a few minutes about something that is special to them and the reasons why.
-We then have questions and a discussion, usually based on our Christian value ('Peace' this half term and 'Thankfulness' in the second half of term).
+Children need only talk to the class for a few minutes and this is prepared in school with Mrs Bisgrove.
+We then have questions and a discussion, usually based on our Christian value ('Friendship' this half term and 'Thankfulness' in the second half of term).

 Class worship is a good opportunity for children to conquer their concerns about talking in front of their peers.

 If you have any ideas for this page please let Mr Halford know!

 Have you seen the Kids' Zone?
 Play games and visit some cool websites.
 You can vote for your favourites.